usk2003/AskMyPaper/README.md

-# AskMyPaper: Unpacking the Tech Behind Your Research Assistant
+# AskMyPaper: d Your Research Assistant

 AskMyPaper is an AI-powered research assistant that helps users interact intelligently with academic papers.
 Built using Streamlit and integrated with advanced models and APIs, it allows you to upload a PDF and ask questions directly about the content.
 It can even fetch and analyze referenced papers automatically.